About Us

 Pingsters Table Tennis Club, a place where table tennis enthusiasts come together to play, compete, and have fun.

-A Table Tennis Club for Passionate Players
+A Table Tennis Club That Prides Itself On Community

 We Pong.
 We Play.
 We Love Table Tennis